Left Brain Focus for Right Brain Creative Businesses

 Everything you need to know to get cheaper software, or how to (do something that’s usually expensive) on a budget.

-This is particularly effective in magazine articles or blog posts you want bookmarked or reread.
-List 21 design tools under $21, or 27 free marketing ideas.
+This is particularly effective in social media or blog posts you want bookmarked or shared.
+List 51 design tools under $50, or 27 free marketing ideas.
+The longer the list, the more important it appears.

 7. List the best (or the worst) examples